-USTOMER SERVICES ASSISTANT (CSA) Student workers who staff the 24-hour desks in all of the halls.
+ASSISTANT (CSA) Student workers who staff the 24-hour desks in all of the halls.
 They are responsible for numerous tasks that include, but are not limited to, checking the ID cards of residents, checking out temporary keys, handling packages and answering phone calls.

 GRADUATE RESIDENT (GR) Full-time graduate students who provide basic academic, personal and disciplinary advising for individuals and groups of students.
 Some GRs supervise RAs, while others support academic and leadership efforts for University Housing.

 C.L.A.S.S.
+ADVOCATE (CA) ginalized on campus.

-Advocate (CA) The Continuing the Legacy of African-American Student Success (C.L.A.S.S.) advocates have many of the same responsibilities as RAs but also serve specifically to engage populations of residents who could potentially feel marginalized on campus.
-RESIDENT ASSISTANT (RA) Student staff members who live with residents and are trained to help other students be successful at UGA.
+The Continuing the Legacy of African-American Student Success (C.L.A.S.S....) advocates have many of the same responsibilities as RAs but also serve specifically to engage Black residents who could potentially feel mar-

+RESIDENT ASSISTANT (RA)

+Student staff members who live with residents and are trained to help other students be successful at UGA.
 RAs assist and/ or refer students with academic and personal concerns to help maintain an academically supportive environment.

+4 | BULLDOG FAMILIES SUMMER 2022 | 5